23W-GBAC/SinaNajafi1/Post2.md

 2. Artificial Intelligence (AI): AI integration expanded across various sectors, from virtual assistants to enhanced data analysis and automation.
 3. Edge Computing: Processing data closer to the source (edge) rather than relying solely on centralized cloud servers became more prevalent.

-Pic     pic

 ### Gaming in Education

 Gaming in education has gained traction as an innovative approach to engage students and enhance learning experiences.
 Integrating educational games into curricula promotes critical thinking, problem-solving, and collaboration.
 These games often provide a dynamic environment that adapts to individual student progress, fostering a personalized learning journey.
 Beyond academic benefits, gaming can instill skills such as decision-making and strategic planning, preparing students for real-world challenges.
 As technology advances, the potential for immersive and educational gaming experiences continues to grow, shaping the future of interactive learning.
 One of the educational games is “Minecraft” which is being used in some of the schools in Sweden and European countries.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Sources: Wikipedi, Google Scholar, ChatGPT, verzion.com, insightsoftware.com, scienceabc.com, aps.org, quora.com
+Sources: Wikipedi, Google Scholar, ChatGPT, verzion.com, insightsoftware.com, scienceabc.com, aps.org, quora.com, masterycoding.com, history.com